skade/strand/README.md

 strain
 ======

-Strain is a replicating database tracking events.
+Strain is a datatype that can be evolved.